SeaSharpy/ChatCompletionsSharp/README.md

 ## Defining and handling tools

 Tools are registered on the `OpenAI` client.
-The library builds the JSON schema from your CLR type and deserializes arguments before invoking your callback.
+The library builds the JSON schema from your struct and deserializes arguments before invoking your callback.

 ```csharp
 struct WeatherArgs {